kaci65/100-days-of-code/log.md

 ### Day 3: May 24, 2020

-**Today's Progress**: I have successfully completed the tribute page.
+**Today's Progress**: I have completed the tribute page.

-**Thoughts** I am so proud in having completed my tribute page within a few hours with the functionality that I wanted in the page.
-It's a great feeling when I finished it seeing that I had struggled with the product landing page for two days.
+**Thoughts** I have completed the tribute page but I have failed to pass all the checks required by FCC.

 **Link(s) to work**: [Tribute Page](https://github.com/kaci65/projects-100-days-of-code/tree/master/tribute-page)